 Video Produced by Protect the Harvest, (this video appears to be a draft trailer for larger feature and is loaded publicly on youtube).
 The video has the provocative title “Borba Vs BLM” and an emotive soundtrack.
 (UPDATE: It appears that since we published this piece the video credited to Protect the Harvest, featuring Kevin Borba as a victim, has been removed from youtube by the same man that published “Horses In Crisis” last year, Peter Park.
-The pulled video featured a recorded telephone conversation between Borba and BLM, Borba making claims of the wild horses driving him out of business and Leigh multiple times referenced as an issue.
+The pulled video featured a recorded telephone conversation between Borba and BLM, Borba making claims of the wild horses driving him out of business and Leigh (by name and images of her) multiple times referenced as an issue.
 Last year multiple versions of Horses In Crisis were published on both Peter Park’s site and Protect the Harvest.
 We will republish the “Borba VS BLM” video if it becomes available.

 Video will be reloaded if they republish